PugtgYosuky/Norwegian-CPI-forecast/README.md

 - src/ts-analysis-multiplicative.ipynb:  Copy of the first one but testing the multiplicative model instead of the additive model for decomposing;
 - src/preprocess_timeseries.ipynb: convert the original data (CPITimeSeries/CPUTimeSeries.csv) into the correct format and select only the overall CPI index feature for each country;
 - src/utils.py: includes some functions necessary to run the notebooks
-- ASTP_milestone2_report.pdf: Final report of the project.
-- ASTP_milestone1-report.pdf: Report of the 1st delivery
 - notebooks-html: contains all the notebooks used in a html format
 - notebooks-pdf: contains all the notebooks used in a PDF format
+- Paper.pdf: Paper with the main conclusion about the work
+- Presentation.pptx: Presentation

 ## Info